Image: Shelby Robinson

 The water protection grid is much easier, probably because I am a triple Cancer, but this requires only a meditation, a bowl of water (a blue, or clear glass bowl) and a blue candle (dark blue, preferred).
 You do your usual circle, and imagine the area you wish to protect, or person(s) and you say, “Aqua et creatio, redimio.”
 (Waters of creation, encircle me)

 I usually use an interlocking grid of fire and water, with a few surprises in there just in case.
 I have a Witch ball, and Witch Bells for anything more on the physical that has gotten through.
 I keep herbs on hand, and war water, too (it can be great for casting out energy, not just for hexing).

 Protecting your physical, or “vessel” is just as important as protecting your property; physical protection is one of the most personal, and subjective forms of Magick, there is no right or wrong way to do it, and what works for me, may not work for you.

 Some of the suggestions given here can be tweaked to protect your person.
 To add an extra barrier between me and the outside world I personally like to use enchanted jewelry, and some of my tattoos were done using ink I had personally enchanted beforehand.

 A Witch should be able to protect her/his self at all costs, at the drop of a dime, and no one should be walking around paranoid of an attack.
 If you are constantly worried about attacks it usually means your subconscious is telling you that your shields are weak, or that you are vulnerable.

-True Magickal attacks are rare, and in most cases (as I have seen lately) they are petty in nature but in the off chance that you or someone you love falls victim to someone or something, of this world or the next, you need to be able to do what is necessary to eliminate the threat, and that is where defensive Magick comes into play, but that is an entirely different ball game.
+True Magickal attacks are rare, and in most cases they are petty in nature, but in the off chance that you or someone you love falls victim, you need to be able to do what is necessary to eliminate the threat, and that is where defensive Magick comes into play, but that is an entirely different ball game.